nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 3. `load()` will read the data file from the persistent storage, deserialise it into a `JsonObject` object and attempt to convert the object into its respective types.

 **Failure to Load**
 If the program fails to load the data file, it will proceed in an empty state.
-Any subsequent saves invoked by any command that changes the empty state, or exiting the program using `bye` will cause the erroneous data file **to be deleted**.
+Any subsequent saves invoked by any command that changes the empty state, or exiting the program using `bye` will cause the erroneous data file (if any) **to be deleted**.

 The program will fail to load the data file if **any of the following conditions are met**:
 * I/O error trying to read the file.
-* Error parsing the fail as JSON format.
+* Error parsing due to incorrect JSON format.
 * Conversion error due to missing properties.
 * Mapping error due to invalid property type (e.g. "name" is expecting a `String` but data read is an `Integer`).